The Last Man on Planet Earth

-The Last Man on Planet Earth is a 1999 television film directed by Les Landau and starring Julie Bowen, Paul Francis, Tamlyn Tomita, L. Scott Caldwell, and Cliff DeYoung.
+The Last Man on Planet Earth is a 1999 American television film directed by Les Landau and starring Julie Bowen, Paul Francis, Tamlyn Tomita, L. Scott Caldwell, and Cliff DeYoung.
 The plot concerns a female-dominated society following the death of the majority of the world's men.
+The film premiered on UPN on February 18, 1999.

 Plot

 Sometime in a dystopian future, World War III with a war in Afghanistan breaks out.
 An incurable biological weapon called the "Y-bomb", which targets the male Y-chromosome, is used and results in the eventual deaths of 97% of the world's men.
 Feeling that they are better off without men, the planet's women decide to outlaw men because they were too violent.
 As a result, cloning has become the principal meaning of reproduction, with lesbianism becoming the state ideal.

 Years later, scientist Hope Chayse, fearing for the future of the species, conducts a cloning experiment to produce a new male, Adam, genetically enhanced to mature from baby to adult in weeks and to refrain from violence.
 When Adam reaches maturity, he soon finds himself on the run from the FBI, and hiding out with small rebel bands of the last surviving men on Earth.